wvteijlingen/conversationalist/README.md

         address,
       })

+      const pdfReceipt = await DeliveryService.generatePDFReceipt({
+        orders: context.state.orders
+        address,
+      })

       return {
+        messages: [
-        messages: "Your pasta is on its way!
-Thank you for ordering with pasta-bot."
+          "Your pasta is on its way!
+Thank you for ordering with pasta-bot.",

+          // You can also return messages that include an attachment.
+          // In this case, we attach a URL attachment with the link to a PDF receipt.
+          {
+            body: "Here is a link to your receipt as a PDF."
+            attachment: {
+              type: "url",
+              href: pdfReceipt
+            }
+          }
+        ]
       }
     }
   }